Field biology is hard work. We can’t do it without the help of skilled, capable assistants.

 Apply early.
 Don’t wait for the posted deadline.
 The people who hire want to conclude the process as soon as possible, and may act on applications as they come in.

 Make your application look good.
-While field jobs are generally must less formal than “the business world” (whatever that is), your cover letter and resume are a reflection of you.
+While field jobs are generally much less formal than “the business world” (whatever that is), your cover letter and resume are a reflection of you.
 If they are poorly written or inconsistently formatted, it may raise doubts about how you would perform as a field assistant.
 Things like data quality and attention to detail are very important, and you do not want to raise any doubts based on your application materials.

 Let your references know you are applying.
 This avoids two problems: 1) the “brain freeze” where a former boss forgets who you are, and also 2) the “overseas for four months and not responding to email” problem.
 You want your references to be prepared to give you a strong recommendation right away; no matter how qualified someone is based on their list of experiences, most people are reluctant to hire someone without receiving multiple positive recommendations.